UniPipe/openpipe/docs/1.0/language.md

 ### Dynamic Configuration

-The configuration item provided may include dynamic components, this feature provides the ability to embed python expressions and input item related config.
+Action configuration items provided in the pipeline document, can include dynamic components.
+When an action is executed due to the reception of an input item, it's configuration is updated to reflect any changes in the input.
+This feature provides the ability to embed python expressions and action input data on it's configuration.

-Before invoking an action, any config text found between consecutive dollar signs ($) will be evaluated as a python expression and replaced with it's result.
-If you need to have $ on your strings, you will need to escape them using \\$ .
+Before invoking the action input handling, any config text found between consecutive dollar signs ($) will be evaluated as a python expression and replaced with it's result.
+If you need to have '$' in your string, you will need to escape it using \\$ .

 During expression evaluation, the "_" symbol is a reference to the full input item.
 When the input item is a dict, it's keys values will be mapped to variable names so that you can refer to them easily by providing $key$.

+!!!
+Important
+    Several actions use a default configuration of `$_$` which means the full input item will be used as the configuration item.
+It is the case of the `print` and `assert` actions.

 Examples: